TapwaveZodiac/novelaiUKB/docs/Context.md

 - The **name of the POV character** `[ Batman ]`
 - To contain text that has a tendency to leak into generations.

-Bracketed text is thus best described as being read by the AI as "Pertinent information but not part of the text."
+Bracketed text is thus best described as being read by the AI as "important information but not part of the text."
 This helps it keep things into memory without trying to continue from them as if they were sentences in the text.

 Punctuation outside of colons is usually only as part of a chapter/work title.

-You can encase only descriptive passages in Injected Text entries if they differ from the usual style of your prose.
+You can encase descriptive passages in Injected Text entries if their style is different from the usual style of your prose.

 Brackets **do not notably affect the accuracy of the text** - this is [Generation Settings](Generation-Settings) at work.